zenOfBass/SAD-Assignment-3-II/README.md

 ## Components

-### Filter Interface
+### Filter

 The `Filter` interface defines the behavior for all filters in the system.
 Each filter implements the `Runnable` interface to support concurrent execution.

 ### Pipe

-The `Pipe` class serves as a communication channel between filters, implementing a thread-safe buffer with synchronization mechanisms to handle concurrent access.
+The `Pipe` class is a communication channel between filters, implementing a thread-safe buffer with synchronization mechanisms to handle concurrent access.

 ### Line